ChenZhu-Xie/xczphysics_SilverBullet/Repositories/xczphysics.md

 ### in Page

 ==Shift-Alt-h==
-Add `Heading Picker: in Page` to CMD
+Add `Heading Picker: In Page` to CMD
 ==Alt-h==
 Add `Heading Inserter: In Page` to CMD